-Cane Corsos can make excellent service dogs, but they may not be suitable for everyone.
-If you are considering a Cane Corso as a service dog, be sure to do your research and work with a qualified trainer to assess your dog’s individual needs.
+Cane Corsos can make excellent service dogs, but they may not be suitable for everyone if you are considering a Cane Corso service dog, research and work with a qualified trainer to assess your dog’s needs.

 Additionally, keep in mind that a few states do not allow Cane Corsos to be registered as service dogs.

 However, this does not mean your dog can never do any service work.
 You may still be able to train your Cane Corso to do other jobs, such as being a therapy dog or an emotional support animal.